odino/odino.github.com/source/_posts/2017-04-15-web-apis-of-the-future.markdown

 title: "Web APIs of the Future"
 date: 2017-04-15 12:47
 comments: true
-categories: [web, api, JavaScript, frontend]
+categories: [web, api, javascript, frontend]
 description: "What are the hottest, upcoming browser features we should be excited about?"
 ---